Symphyotrichum novae-angliae (L.) G.L. Nesom

 Family - Asteraceae/Astereae

-Flowering - Typically September - October, but I have seen the plant flower as early as July.
+Flowering - Typically September - October, occasionally as early as July.